box/box-python-sdk-gen/docs/shield_lists.md

 - name `str`
   - The name of the shield list.
 - description `Optional[str]`
-  - Description of Shield List: Optional.
+  - Optional description of Shield List.
 - content `ShieldListContentRequestV2025R0`
   -
 - box_version `BoxVersionHeaderV2025R0`
-  - Version header
+  - Version header.
 - extra_headers `Optional[Dict[str, Optional[str]]]`
   - Extra headers that will be included in the HTTP request.